bramley/phplist-plugin-timezone/README.md

 ## Description ##

-This plugin allows you to set the php and the mysql timezones separately. phplist lets you set the timezone using a config file parameter, SYSTEM_TIMEZONE, but that has to be a value that is valid for both php and for mysql, such as 'Australia/Sydney'.
+This plugin allows you to set the php and the mysql timezones. phplist lets you set the timezone using a config file parameter, SYSTEM_TIMEZONE, but that has to be a value that is valid for both php and for mysql, such as 'Australia/Sydney'.
 This requires mysql to support time zone information tables, which often is not the case.

+This plugin sets the mysql timezone using an offset calculated from the php timezone.

-The plugin adds an item to the Config menu for a page that displays the php timezone and time, and the mysql timezone and time.
+The plugin also adds an item to the Config menu for a page that displays the php timezone and time, and the mysql timezone and time.

 ## Installation ##